provider image

 • Orange urine can be caused by dehydration, vitamins, or a medication side effect.
 Sometimes, it can also be caused by an underlying medical problem.
 There are some signs to look out for that could indicate a more serious problem.

-• This is why it’s important to pay attention to your urine color and talk to your healthcare provider if you notice that something is off.
+• It’s important to pay attention to your urine color and talk to a healthcare professional if you notice that something is off.

 Urine (pee) should be a light yellow color.
-But sometimes, urine can be different colors.
-If you notice that your urine is orange, it could be because of a range of factors.
+But lots of different things can make your urine look different.
 These include dehydration, medications, or a more serious underlying medical condition.
+In this article, we’ll focus on a specific question and color: “Why is my urine orange?”

-Read on to learn more about what it might mean if your urine is orange and what you should do about it.
+Read on to learn more about what your urine color means, whether it’s orange or dark yellow, and what you should do about it.

 What does the color of your pee say about your health?